DNTM2802/players-reputation-management-oauth2/README.md

 daphne tables_matchmaker.asgi:application --port 8002 --bind 127.0.0.1 -v2
 ```

-The Tables Matchmaker web interface will be now available in port 8002. <You are not supposed to access this interface directly.
+The Tables Matchmaker web interface will be now available in port 8002. **You are not supposed to access this interface directly**.
 To interact with it, you will need to run the User Agent in a new terminal:
 ```
 cd user_agent
 python3 -m venv venv